-By mixing the right amount of training volumes with the correct amount of weight being used equates to boosts in muscle size.
+By mixing the right amount of training volumes with the correct amount of weight being used equates to an increase in muscle size.

 This strategy is not rocket science and this is termed ‘structural hypertrophy’ as it allows you to concentrate on the muscles themselves.
 Plus it leans towards performing fewer amounts of sets per exercise.

-In essence by slowing down the movement when combined with the sheer volume or reps will increase the time that your muscle is stressed.
+In essence, by slowing down the movement when combined with the sheer volume of reps will increase the time that your muscle is stressed.

-This is the vital stimulus needed for muscle growth and undoubtedly you will have strength gains along the way but boosts in muscular growth will overtake these strength gains when training in this manner.
+This is the vital stimulus needed for muscle growth.
+Undoubtedly you will have strength gains along the way but boosts in muscular growth will overtake these strength gains when training in this manner.